 - We can deliver faster by reducing wasted time and switching between context when our team transitions between Jira software and other resources.
 Also, team members who are performing software development will have access to the correct documentation within Jira.
-We can bring Confluence pages to Jira by adding gadgets and allow developers to easily view documentation that is relevant to tasks they are currently working on.
+We can bring Confluence pages to Jira by adding gadgets and allowing developers to easily view documentation relevant to tasks they are currently working on.
 We can even establish trusted connections and access user restricted Confluence and Jira pages.

 - It can also help business teams benefit from the reporting.
 Jira keeps on generating data about projects and issues, but business teams might not have the time or skills to check into these reports in detail.
-Thus, by linking Jira information to Confluence reports we can present the status report in understandable charts, on a simple user interface for your business team to benefit from the wealth of data available in Jira.
+Thus, by linking Jira information to Confluence reports, we can present the status report in understandable charts on a simple user interface for your business team to benefit from the wealth of data available in Jira.

 This has been a guide to the top difference between Jira vs Confluence.
-Here we also discuss the Jira vs Confluence key differences with infographics, and comparison table.
+Here we also discuss the Jira vs Confluence key differences with infographics and comparison table.
 You may also have a look at the following articles to learn more –